Performing a Quality Review

 The content, style, and/or preparation of the manuscript are flawed to the extent that it is unlikely that revisions can render the manuscript suitable for publication.
 The content of the manuscript might also be unsuitable or inappropriate for the journal.

-ASHA does not release reviewers’ identities to authors or to other reviewers, except when reviewers specifically ask to be identified.
-Reviewers who wish their identities be made known to the author may type their names in the Comments for the Author box.
-Please include your name only if you wish to reveal your identity.
+ASHA does not release reviewers’ identities to authors or to other reviewers.
 We ask reviewers not to identify themselves to authors without the editor’s knowledge.
-If they wish to reveal their identities, then this should be done via the editor or editorial administrator for the journal.
+If they wish to reveal their identities, then they should consult with the editor and editorial administrator for the journal.

 Editors and editorial administrators of ASHA journals must keep the identities of all reviewers of individual manuscripts hidden from authors, other reviewers, and the public.
 Identities of reviewers may be revealed to members of a publication’s editorial board or to ASHA staff as needed to solicit expert advice in special circumstances.
 In such cases, identities of a reviewer may also be made known to other reviewers of the same manuscript, provided that the consent of all affected reviewers is obtained.
 Reviewers must also maintain the confidentiality of other reviewers’ identities, as well as the reviews themselves, that are shared with them at any time.